2024

 Accuracy in fiction is just as important as in nonfiction.
 While your characters and story are made up, the real-life aspects are not.

-With Squibler everything is kept neat and tidy, allowing you to focus all your energy on the information and the writing itself.
+Squibler keeps everything neat and tidy, allowing you to focus all your energy on the information and the writing itself.

 Book Writing Template